Trial of An Offence Before a Court Session

 • Procedure in the case instituted under section 199(2).

-Now lets we discuss the whole procedure in brief regarding the trial of an offence before a session court are:-
+Now let us discuss the whole procedure in brief regarding the trial of an offence before a session court:-

 Conduct of Trial